Why does it seem that everyone works the normal weekday schedule, then dips off the face of the Web once the weekend rolls around?

 - You can cover an event or new product release (and catch that initial buzz)

-- You can launch community discussion and repackage as a post (like Google hangouts)
+- You can launch community discussion and repackage an old post

 The Weekend Marketing Guide (That Won’t Ruin Your Weekend)

-The web is 24/7; it’s a double edged sword however you look at it because you’re able to reach people, from all over the world, at any time of day but that also means people somewhat expect you to be available at any given moment.
+It’s a double-edged sword however you look at it because you’re able to reach people, from all over the world, at any time of day but that also means people somewhat expect you to be available at any given moment.

 You don’t need to develop a new content strategy for the weekend; copy & paste your workflow, add some flare and angle for the weekend crowd, and you’re in business.